 No. Each partner maintains accountability and authority for distributing their unique funds.
 No dollars are exchanged or co-mingled.

-What was the process to apply for program operating funds under the Coordinated Funding model?
+What is the process to apply for program operating funds under the Coordinated Funding model?

-For the program/operating funds process, a two-phased approach was completed.
-This included a pre-qualification phase that closely examined the financial reports, governance practices, and operational policies of all interested applicants.
-Following this rigorous review facilitated by United Way, 51 of 57 applicants met these core thresholds and were thus eligible to apply for program operations funding.
+For the program/operating funds process, a two-phased approach is used.
+This includes a pre-qualification phase that closely examines the financial reports, governance practices, and operational policies of all interested applicants.
+Following a rigorous review facilitated by United Way, applicants that meet core thresholds are eligible to apply for program operations funding.

-Following training and with technical assistance during the application process, applicants then completed a streamlined online application.
-Applicants were informed of the scoring criteria that would be used in evaluating their requests prior to submitting their proposals.
-Agencies were aware that they could submit proposals for up to four programs that aligned with one of the funding focus areas.
-An on-line application was used through commutnyigrants.org.
+Following training and with technical assistance during the application process, applicants then complete a streamlined online application.
+Applicants are informed of the scoring criteria that will be used in evaluating their requests prior to submitting their proposals.

 How and by whom are decisions made for program operating funds regarding who gets funded and at what level?

-A team of volunteers representing UWWC and CED worked together to review the 76 requests for funding.
-Volunteers reviewed the applications and scored them using an online scoring tool that was available to all agencies for reference when completing their applications.
-Organizations could receive up to 100 points per application.
-Any application that received a score of less than 60 was not funded.
+A team of volunteers representing AAACF, UWWC and OCED work together to review requests for funding.
+Volunteers review the applications and score them using an online scoring tool available to all agencies for reference when completing their applications.
+Organizations can receive up to 100 points per application.

 What are the oversight and stewardship processes for those who receive funding?

-The Coordinated Funding Partners require bi-annual outcome reports, annual site visits and an annual audit for the program operations funds.
+The Coordinated Funding Partners require bi-annual outcome and client demographic reports, annual site visits and an annual audit for the program operations funds.
 Terms of the funding and expectations are mutually agreed to in a contract.